PratyushTripathy/COINS/PythonTool/README.md

 This is the Python version of the COINS tool.
-Although it can be run on any IDLE including Spyder, Pycharm, Jupyter Notebook, etc.; it is advised to run the script from the command prompt shell for fast processing.<br/>
+Although it can be run on any IDLE (Spyder, Pycharm, Jupyter Notebook, etc.), it is advised to run the script from the command prompt shell for fast processing.<br/>

 ## Installation instructions
 1. Install Python 3x and necessary libraries including NumPy and PyShp.<br/>